aallahyar/LSGrid_Manual/README.md

 The -a option makes sure that all replicas of a file are removed.
 See the lcg-del man-page for more options.

 # Port Forwarding
 (from: [http://unix.stackexchange.com/a/118650])

-**local:** -L Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.
+__local__: -L Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.

 ssh -L sourcePort:forwardToHost:onPort connectToHost means: connect with ssh to connectToHost, and forward all connection attempts to the local sourcePort to port onPort on the machine called forwardToHost, which can be reached from the connectToHost machine.